brianjoubert/foam/Avocado_toast.md

 # Avocado_toast

-2 or 3 very ripe avocados, at room temperature, esh scooped out to get 9 oz/250g ¼ cup/60g unsalted butter, softened and cut into ¾- inch/2cm cubes 3 limes: nely zest to get 2 tsp, then juice to get 2 tbsp salt
+2 or 3 very ripe avocados, at room temperature, flesh scooped out to get 9 oz/250g ¼ cup/60g unsalted butter, softened and cut into ¾- inch/2cm cubes 3 limes: nely zest to get 2 tsp, then juice to get 2 tbsp salt